 Definition: Height of the underside of the tail measured from a planar surface with the ski body pressed against the surface (h_T)

 Related ISO Norm ISO 6289

 Specification Tolerances

 Determine the height of the underside of the tail measured from a planar surface with the ski body pressed against the surface.

+±

-Description of measurement:
+Description of †

+measurement:

-To simplify the measurement in the field, the flat surface is generated by pressing both skis together.
-Then following the Norm the distance between the two tails can be determined and the value then divided by two (2).
-This value then represents the height of the ski tail.
-Measuring device: Caliper Accuracy class: DIN 862 Graduation: 0.01mm Measuring value documentation e.g.15.36mm \rightarrow 15mm Truncation/Rounding according to ISO 80000-1; see art.
-2.1.2 Marking on ski
+To simplify the measurement in the field, the flat surface is

+Norm the distance between t kis together.
+Then following the he two tails can be determined by two (2).
+This value then i tail.

+Measuring Accuracy class: DIN 862

+device: Caliper Graduation: 0.01mm

+Measuring value documentation e.g.15.36mm → 15mm Truncation/Rounding according to ISO 80000-1; see art.
+2.1.2

+Marking on ski

+Labels "World Cup" attesting conformity with FIS Specifications for Alpine Competition skis, OWG/WSC/WC/WJC/COC.
+(Level 0-1)

+Labels "FIS" attesting conformity with FIS Specifications for Alpine Competition skis, FIS/YOG/NC.
+(Level 2-3-4)

+Width: 20mm Height: 30mm

+Label attesting conformity for level 0-1 is also valid for level 2-3-4

-- 3.1.2.2.7 Overall height of sectional view No limitations.
+Overall height of sectional view No limitations.

-- 3.1.2.2.8 Camber No limitations.
+3.1.2.2.7 Camber No limitations.

-- 3.1.2.2.9 Running surface No limitations
+3.1.2.2.8 Running surface No limitations

-- 3.1.2.2.10 Running Groove No limitations
+3.1.2.2.9 Running Groove No limitations